Trans-Siberian Railway: Travel advice

 - and share tips for how best to prepare for this journey.

-The trans-Siberian region can be explored by different routes, each taking different lengths of time.
+The trans Siberian region can be explored by different routes, each taking different lengths of time.
 Major stops call for several days each, in order to be fully appreciated.
 There are options to diverge from the usual track, and such detours reward curious travellers.
-But no matter how you choose to experience the trans-Siberian express, the memories will stay with you.
+But no matter how you choose to experience the trans Siberian express, the memories will stay with you, train travel through real Russia.

-A journey from Ulaanbaatar to Moscow will allow the desert, taiga and steppe to unfold before your eyes.
-Be sure to allow several days in Moscow in order to visit the Kremlin and Red Square.
+A journey from Ulaan baatar (Ulan bator) to Moscow will allow the desert, taiga and Mongolian steppe to unfold before your eyes.
+Be sure to allow several days in Moscow in order to enoy a city tour and visit the Kremlin and Red Square.
 Its walls house a treasure trove of art, and the domes of nearby St Basil’s cathedral complete a postcard-perfect picture of Russian history.
-Ulaanbaatar is vastly different, but equally impressive.
-Mongolia’s capital was once a nomadic Buddhist centre, becoming permanent in the 18th century.
+Ulaan baatar (Ulan bator) is vastly different, but equally impressive.
+Mongolia‘s capital was once a nomadic Buddhist centre, becoming permanent in the 18th century.
 It is vibrant, industrialised and boasts a bohemian subculture, but the country’s traditions are still palpable here.

 Or, you might choose to travel St Petersburg to Irkutsk through the Siberian landscape.
 Highlights of this route include Novosibirsk, Siberia‘s unofficial capital and home to a lively arts scene.
 Here and elsewhere, you will find Siberia‘s traditional wooden architecture (izby).
 The city of Suzdal, to the west, is filled with impressive religious architecture, while Olkhon Island has a different spiritual story, sacred to shamanic western Buryats.
 It sits on Lake Baikal‘s western shore.

-Another route is the Baikal-Amur Mailine, or BAM, which leads you through some of Siberia’s most rugged country.
-The BAM takes in the less-visited northern tip of Lake Baikal, and Bratsk – home to an open-air ethnographic museum that highlights Siberian traditions.
-The train climbs and tunnels through mountains en route to Tynda, and Komsomolsk-on-Amure, an attractive city in Russia’s far-east.
+Another train journey is the Baikal-Amur Mailine, or BAM, which leads you through some of Siberia‘s most rugged country.
+The BAM takes in the less-visited northern tip of Baikal lake, and Bratsk – home to an open-air ethnographic museum that highlights Siberian traditions.
+The train climbs and tunnels through mountains en route to Tynda, and Komsomolsk-on-Amure, an attractive city in Russia‘s far-east, eastern Siberia.

 3rd class or platskart

-This is an open-plan and mixed-gender car without privacy, but with a great sense of community and camaraderie.
+This is an open-plan and mixed-gender car without privacy, but with a great sense of community and camaraderie, perhaps this is “real Russia“.
 Travellers in third class share food and talk openly with their fellow passengers.
 Despite the lack of security (there are no lockable compartments here), many describe it as feeling safe because people look out for one another.
 Some women travelling alone prefer this class to second, where the confines of a compartment shared with strangers may in fact be less appealing.

 2nd class or kupe